NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The Sentencing Reform Act of 1984 created guidelines for federal sentences.
 Congress attempted to narrow the disparity in sentences imposed for similar offenses committed by someone in similar circumstances.

-The sentencing in federal criminal cases, either based on a negotiated plea deal with the government or after being found guilty at trial by a jury, starts with the United States Sentencing Guidelines.
+Sentences in federal criminal cases, either based on a negotiated plea deal with the government or after a jury finds the defendant guilty, start with the United States Sentencing Guidelines.

 They are a detailed series of provisions that compare a defendant's unlawful conduct with their prior criminal history.
 Thus, they arrive at a presumptive range of months for which a defendant should be incarcerated.
 Our federal criminal defense lawyers will review this topic further below.